SR3u/RetroFrame/documentation/Settings.md

 * `client.window.transparent.controls` -- try still have client window controls if it is transparent (*default:* `true`)
 * `client.imageFilterChain` -- filters applied to the image before it is shown (*default:* `identity`).
 See [Filters.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Filters.md) for more info.
 * `client.filters.colorCacheSize` -- cache size for each `palette` (*default:* `1024`).<br>
- It is not recommended to change it to a much bigger number, as it affects memory consumption.
+ It is not recommended changing it to a much bigger number, as it affects memory consumption.
 Changing it to values les than `256` is also not recommended.<br>
   See [Filters.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Filters.md) and [Palettes.md](https://github.com/SR3u/gphotorepo/blob/master/documentation/Palettes.md) for more info.
 * `log4j.configuration` -- log4j logger configuration file  (*default:* `log4j.properties`).<br>
 * `server.port` -- port server will listen (*default:* `4242`)